BA, BS, and minors in sociology

-The Department of Sociology offers both a bachelor of arts (with no track, or a track in diversity and inequality or a track in sociology of culture), a bachelor or science (with no track or a track in health, medicine and well-being), and a fully online bachelor of arts in sociology 100% online, as well as a minor in sociology, a minor in diversity and inequality, a minor in sociology of culture, and a minor in health, medicine and well-being.
+The Department of Sociology offers both a bachelor of arts (with no track, or a track in diversity and inequality or a track in sociology of culture), a bachelor or science (with no track or a track in health, medicine and well-being), and a fully online bachelor of arts in sociology, as well as a minor in sociology, a minor in diversity and inequality, a minor in sociology of culture, and a minor in health, medicine and well-being.
 Regarding the sociology courses required of the BA and BS in sociology, the only difference between the the two degrees is that the BS in sociology requires students to take an additional 200+ level sociology elective and SOC 405 Community Engagement.

 Admission to the major or minor in sociology requires: (1) completion of SOC 301 Social Statistics (or approved equivalent) with a grade of C or better, (2) a minimum cumulative GPA of 2.0, and (3) a minimum GPA of 2.0 in any sociology courses taken prior to the time of application.

 All students must officially declare their major in sociology in order to pursue an undergraduate degree in sociology.
 Students may declare their major (or minor) by submitting the online Application for Major/Minor form.
 Students who have already declared a major in another college (e.g., Business, Education, Music, Social Work, Speed, etc.) and wish to switch to a major in sociology should complete the"Change Major Request" form now available in ULink (under the "Registration" heading).